-Getting in shape can be difficult – especially if you’re unsure of where to start.
+Getting into your best physical shape during these uncertain times can be challenging – especially if you’re unsure of where to start.
 There is so much information out there with very little context.
-Since the 1970’s getting into shape meant joining a gym, but due to the spread of CoVid-19 and depending on where you live, gyms may be inaccessible for you or you may feel uncomfortable going back right now.
+Since the 1970’s, the first step was commonly joining a gym, but due to the worldwide effects of CoVid-19, gyms may be inaccessible for you or you may feel uncomfortable going back to a setting with a lot of people.
 Before CoVid-19 affected the world, virtual fitness had already been on the rise.
-Now platforms such as Peloton and Mirror are soaring.
-On social media, fitness enthusiasts and so-called “influencers” are showing off their workouts, half-naked bodies, and coolest photos in exchange for likes, followers and buying their program.
+Now platforms such as Peloton , Mirror , and Tonal are soaring.
+Meanwhile on social media, fitness enthusiasts and so-called “influencers” are showing off their favorite workout routines and half-naked bodies in exchange for likes, followers and sales.

 Finding a Trainer/Coach